 This course stresses molecular structure, chemical and physical properties, and the preparation of organic compounds with an emphasis on reaction mechanism, structure determination, synthesis, and applications.
 Laboratory experience involves using the appropriate methods, techniques, and instrumentation for the synthesis purification and identification of the organic compounds discussed in the lecture portion of the course.
 This is the first semester of a one-year course to fulfill the organic chemistry requirement of those majors requiring a full year of organic chemistry.
-Transfer credit: CSU; UC pending
+Transfer credit: CSU; UC maximum credit allowed -- 6 units if combined with Chem 8 and 8L